EmmaBurkett/CSE212-final-project/3-tree.md

 ```

 ## [Coding Challenge](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/coding_challenges/to_do_tree.py):
-As a student I often find myself asking the question 'what can I get done in the time that I have?'
+As a student I often find myself asking 'what can I get done in the time that I have?'
 Sometimes I have five minutes and I pick up my room, sometimes I have 6 hours and I work through a few of my larger assignments.

 Your challenge is to add an additional method that returns the largest task which can be completed in the time given.

 #### [Solution](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/coding_challenges/Answers/to_do_tree_answer.py)

 ###### Vocabulary
 Term | Definition